 3. Advanced solutions

-- continuous steady-state and dynamic optimisation (example: "determine the grade-change sequence that minimises off-spec production")
+- continuous steady-state and dynamic optimization (example: "determine the grade-change sequence that minimises off-spec production")

-- mixed integer optimisation, for making integer or discrete decisions (example: "find the optimal distillation feed tray location").
+- mixed integer optimization, for making integer or discrete decisions (example: "find the optimal distillation feed tray location").

 The following are typical applications that leverage the power of advanced process modelling: